TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/walthrough.md

 ## Unstructured and Binary Data

-So far in all of our examples both the input document and our newly mapped document are structured, but this does not need to be so.
-Try assigning some literal value types directly to the `root`, such as a string `root = "hello world"`, or a number `root = 5`.
+So far in all of our examples both the input document and our newly mapped document are structured.
+However, this does not need to be the case.
+Try assigning some literal value types directly to `root`, such as a string `root = "hello world"`, or a number `root = 5`.

 You should notice that when a value type is assigned to the root the output is the raw value, and therefore strings are not quoted.
-This is what makes it possible to output data of any format, including encrypted, encoded or otherwise binary data.
+This is what makes it possible to output data of any format, including encrypted, encoded or binary data.

 Unstructured mapping is not limited to the output.
-Rather than referencing the input document with `this`, where it must be structured, it is possible to reference it as a binary string with the [function `content`][blobl.functions.content], try changing your mapping to:
+Rather than referencing the input document with `this`, where it must be structured, it is possible to reference it as a binary string with the [content function]({{< ref "/developer-support/tyk-streams/bloblang/functions#content" >}})].
+Try changing your mapping to:

 ```coffee
 root = content().uppercase()
 ```

-And then put any old gibberish in the input panel, the output panel should be the same gibberish but all uppercase.
+Enter a random value in the input panel.
+The output panel should be an uppercase representation of the value that you entered in the input panel.

 ## Conditionals